 Women who are in their 30s and have a child who is around 10 are gradually getting used to the fact that sexuality is a part of life and it is okay, but they are looking more at gender equality – their rights, their identities, their careers.
 “The children are grown up and I am talented, so I must take up some kind of work – maybe part-time, but I want to work.”
 For them the issue is of gender identity, which to them is sexual identity.

-– Salony Priya, counselling psychologist
+– Salony Priya, counseling psychologist.

 The wife is very discontented with the husband.
-She finds him insensitive: “I don’t matter to him, what he wants is a show piece.”
+She finds him insensitive: “I don’t matter to him, what he wants is a showpiece.”
 And the man says, “When it comes to sexual intimacy, my wife is a dead dog.
 She suspects me of having other relationships because she may be feeling guilty that she is not fulfilling my needs.
 I am constantly telling her these are my needs and that we are husband and wife.
 She doesn’t respond.”

 When you talk to the wife, she says, “I just cannot take it anymore.
 I am just staying because my daughter is of marriageable age.
 If I walk out of this relationship, how will my daughter get married?
 So I have to stay with this man.”

-We tried to have therapy sessions with both, but the husband did not carry on with the sessions; he went away, because he is convinced that the problem lies with his wife.
+We tried to have therapy sessions with both, but the husband did not carry on with the sessions; he went away because he is convinced that the problem lies with his wife.
 He doesn’t look at it as a problem of incompatibility and his insensitivity.

-People these days are, however, looking at marriage as something coercive.
-I feel that marriage as an institution is under threat, if we are not going to do anything to increase gender sensitivity, if we are not going to accept the transition of gender roles – that a father does not have to go to office and a mother does not have to cook.
+People these days, however, are looking at marriage as something coercive.
+I feel that marriage as an institution is under threat if we are not going to do anything to increase gender sensitivity, or if we are not going to accept the transition of gender roles – that a father does not have to go to the office and a mother does not have to cook.